The Difference Between Yield to Call and Yield to Worst

 Yield to Call

 To understand yield to call (or YTC), it’s necessary to first understand what a callable bond is.
 A callable bond is one that an issuer – usually a corporation or municipality – can redeem or “call away."
-In other words, it can pay if off before the bond’s maturity date.
+In other words, they can pay it off before the bond’s maturity date.

 Some callable bonds can be called at any time.
 Others can only be redeemed after a fixed period.
 For example, a 30-year bond could be callable after 10 years have elapsed.